FlambeStinger/containerlab_project/Week1/Progress.md

 In SRLinux, you must enable interfaces, subinterfaces, and network instances with the `admin-state enable` command.
 Without issuing this command, your configurations will not function.
 It's the equivalent to Cisco's `no shut` command for enabling interfaces.
 When configuring interfaces or subinterfaces, you must specify the type of interface it will be as it determines the available network instance type it can be assigned to.
 Because I'm configuring the nodes to act like switches, I want to issue the `type bridged` command to make them into switchports.

 After configuring interfaces, you must create or assign them to a network-instance.
 There are 3 types of network instances: IP-VRF, MAC-VRF, and Default.
 A network instance with the IP-VRF type will create and maintain a routing table seperate from Default.
 It is a Layer-3 VRF and will have its own routes, routing protocol instances, and interfaces.
 A network instance with the MAC-VRF type will create and maintain a MAC-table.
 Using this vrf allows you to create and define the size of a broadcast domain by allowing you to assign interfaces to this instance.
 Finally, the Default network instance is a Layer-3 VRF that is the default vrf instance for the device.
 Below there is a simple configuration for a SRLinux node.
+You will find the actual configurations for the nodes in the Week1 directory.

 ```
 enter candidate (Brings us to candidate mode; where configurations occur)